CBIIT/bento-meta/python/bento_meta/pfb/README.md

 We have replicated this original schema, but in a modular way that takes advantage of the ability of Avro APIs such as [fastavro](https://fastavro.readthedocs.io/en/latest/schema.html) to assemble separate, simple schemas into a more complex one, using schema namespaces in [complex types](https://avro.apache.org/docs/current/spec.html#schema_complex) and [named schema references](https://avro.apache.org/docs/current/idl.html#schema_references) to resolve schemas within schemas.
 The Python [bento_meta](https://cbiit.github.io/bento-meta/) package will employ this implementation of PFB for its serializer (coming soon?).

-# "Portable Format for Bioinformatics" Structure
+# "Portable Format for Bioinformatics" Schema

 ## Entity

-The root of the PFB structure is the [``Entity``](./pfb.Entity.avsc).
+The root of the PFB schema structure is the [``Entity``](./pfb.Entity.avsc).
 In the present modular format, it is easy to display here (as JSON):

     {
       "name": "Entity",